Content Index

 What is Flask-SocketIO and what is it for?

-Flask-SocketIO is an extension that integrates WebSockets within a Flask project, allowing permanent bidirectional communication between the server and browsers.
+As we mentioned before, Flask-SocketIO is an extension that integrates WebSockets within a Flask project, allowing for permanent bidirectional communication between the server and browsers.

 Flask-SocketIO uses a WebSocket implementation from the JavaScript Socket.IO library, which is compatible with multiple browsers and supports the creation of rooms to handle multiple simultaneous connections.
-Additionally, it provides functions for sending messages to the client and receiving messages from the client in real-time.
+Additionally, it provides functions to send messages to the client and receive messages from the client in real-time.

-Communication between clients and servers is part of any application available on the Internet today.
+Communication between clients and servers is part of any application available today on the Internet.
 Web sockets are a protocol developed to facilitate this process.
 They allow us to establish bidirectional contact between a client (or several clients) and a server.
 You can think of your web browser as a client, for example.
-The server can be a background program running on your system.
+The server can be a backend program running on your system.

 WebSocket is a communication protocol for the client-server model; to understand WebSocket, it is best to compare the specialty of WebSocket over HTTPS.

-There are some advantages of WebSocket over HTTPS, but they mainly involve the possibility of creating a full-duplex channel between the client and server, and the possibility of creating rooms to host clients, create broadcast messages, among others.
+There are some advantages of WebSocket over HTTPS, but they mainly involve the possibility of creating a full-duplex channel between the client and server, and the possibility of creating rooms to house clients, creating broadcasts, among others.

-Using WebSockets is very easy in Flask, as with other possible dependencies, we can install a plugin with which to have complete control of WebSockets in Flask and the enablement of a special server to be able to use WebSockets.
+Using WebSockets is very easy in Flask, just as it happens with other possible dependencies, we can install a plugin with which to have complete control of WebSockets in Flask and the enablement of a special server to be able to use WebSockets.

 In this post, we will see how we can create rooms to communicate several clients with each other, with messages to the server and vice versa.